Veselun3007/ModelPlaneInfo.ConsoleEditor/README.md

 **Image 1 - The structure of classes for the implementation of the controller for saving data to a file (Strategy pattern)**

-The Strategy pattern allows you to define a family of interchangeable algorithms and make them interchangeable at runtime.
+The `Strategy` pattern allows you to define a family of interchangeable algorithms and make them interchangeable at runtime.
 In this case, the Save and Load methods are dependent on a fileIoController object that implements the IFileIoController interface.
-By using the IFileIoController interface, the classes can work with different types of file I/O controllers without needing to know their specific implementations.
-This allows for greater flexibility in the application and makes it easier to swap out different file I/O controllers at runtime.
+By using the `IFileIoController` interface, the classes can work with different types of file I/O controllers without need to know their specific implementations.
+This gives greater flexibility in the application and makes it easier to swap out different file I/O controllers at runtime.
 Overall, the Save and Load methods act as the context in the Strategy pattern, while the IFileIoController interface and its various implementations represent the strategy.

 <img src="https://user-images.githubusercontent.com/70714177/219955930-aab39b8e-cd6d-4c76-89ac-4a3a6bd763eb.png" width="50%"></img>